 Wisconsin: Protecting You from Injury on the Road

-Wisconsin driver safety laws has some optimal safety laws, including an open container law, booster seat law, ban on texting while driving and a primary seat belt law (meaning you can be stopped and cited if a police officer sees you aren't buckled up).
+Wisconsin has some optimal safety laws, including an open container law, booster seat law, ban on texting while driving, and a primary seat belt law (meaning you can be stopped and cited if a police officer sees you aren't buckled up).

-However, the state has the highest rate of drunken driving in the country, according to the Wisconsin Department of Transportation.
-In one survey, more than 26 percent of Wisconsin adults said they had driven under the influence of alcohol the year before.
-The state has countered with a robust campaign against impaired driving — "Drive Sober or Get Pulled Over" — which features roller derby stars and people in other extreme sports saying it would be "crazy" to drive drunk.
+However, the state has had some of the highest rates of drunken driving in the country.
+In one Wisconsin Department of Transportation survey, more than 26 percent of Wisconsin adults said they had driven under the influence of alcohol the year before.

-Despite its efforts, Advocates for Highway and Auto Safety gives it yellow "caution" rating for gaps in key traffic safety laws.
+Despite the state's extensive efforts to curb such alarming trends efforts, Advocates for Highway and Auto Safety gives it a yellow "caution" rating for gaps in key traffic safety laws.
 Among the ones the coalition urges Wisconsin to pass are an all-rider motorcycle helmet law and mandatory ignition interlocks for drunk driving.

 Safe Driving Laws - Wisconsin